shilpakarumanchi/SentimentAnalysis/README.md

 # British Airways Customer Sentiment Analysis

 ## Overview
-British Airways is a UK based airline that has been established in 1974.
-It is the second largest UK based carrier based on fleet size and passenger number.
-In 2020, due to the crisis caused by the COVID-19 pandemic, British Airways had to reduce its 42,000-strong workforce by 12,000 jobs.
-According to the estimate by IAG, a parent company, it will take the air travel industry several years to return to previous performance and profitability levels.
-However, 2022 saw a dramatic increase in travel, and the company now faced a worker shortage, forcing it to cancel more than 1,500 flights.
-I wonder if this shortage in airline workforce had impacted the customer satisfaction.
-In addition, analysis of the customer reviews can guide the airlines to unerstand the sectors where they can improve the service.
+British Airways, a UK-based airline established in 1974, faced significant challenges due to the COVID-19 pandemic in 2020.
+As a result of the crisis, the airline reduced its workforce from 42,000 employees by 12,000 jobs.
+However, with the sharp rebound in travel demand in 2022, British Airways encountered a labor shortage, leading to the cancellation of over 1,500 flights.

-Here we have global customer review data for British Airways from 2016 to 2023.
-Passengers have rated six different services provided by the airline.
-This includes Ground and Cabin staff, Entertainemnt, Food, Value for money and Seat Comfort.
-A score of 1-5 has been provided for each of these services.
-We also have information on the departure Country, Seat type, aircraft model along with many other information for each of the reviews.
+This project analyzes **global customer review data for British Airways from 2016 to 2023**.
+Passengers have rated six key services: **Ground and Cabin Staff, Entertainment, Food, Value for Money, and Seat Comfort**, assigning each a score from **1 to 5**.
+Additionally, the dataset includes details such as **departure country, seat type, aircraft model**, and other relevant factors for each review.

+The primary objective of this study is to assess whether the **airline’s workforce shortage impacted customer satisfaction**.
+By analyzing customer reviews, British Airways can gain valuable insights into **service gaps and areas for improvement** to enhance the overall passenger experience.

 ## Data Processing
 - Python code used to clean the inconsistencies and  to derive data insights can be found [here](https://github.com/shilpakarumanchi/python/blob/main/BA_cleaning.ipynb)